The Differences Between Weight Loss and Fat Loss

 Body weight can be unequally the same for two people – One person can be 5’10” and weigh 200lbs. with only 10% BF, while the other person is similarly 5’10” weighing 200lbs., but has 45% BF.
 Needless to say that the first person has a large amount of lean muscle while the latter has an excessive amount of body fat.
 The weight scale just showed the results to be irrelevant with comparison.

 Example of Using Body Weight Improperly

-However, we see this irrelevant use of weight quite often, and I can share one with you from personal experience.
-While serving in the Marine Corps a fellow Marine was quite big and trained often.
-I remember he was 6’1” weighing 210lbs. with 13% BF, but new USMC regulations at the time stated that he was “overweight” regardless of the measurements because they went off his overall weight to height scaling.
+I remember he was 6’1” weighing 210lbs. with 13% BF, but new USMC regulations at the time stated that he was “overweight” regardless of the measurements because they went off his overall weight to height scaling (BMI).

 Neither his BF% nor his ability to outperform most the company in physical testing was taken into account.
-Luckily they waived this after months of trying to discharge him, but it shows improper use of overall body weight is not unheard of.
+Luckily they waived this after months of trying to discharge him, but it shows improper use of overall body weight is not unheard of even at military levels.

 Forget the Scale and Use Other Methods

 Okay, so you should have a better idea on why the weight scale is basically garbage unless you compete and have to make weight.
 You should use other means of determining your diet progress such as looking in the mirror or noticing changes such as clothing size.

 These physical means of knowing if body fat has been lost don’t lie.
 If your pants are now two sizes too big after properly dieting, then I would venture to guess that fat loss has taken place.

 However, what if it was “weight loss”?
 Then the most definite way of knowing is using fat calipers, which measure the current body fat, which you take note of, and then you use them again in a month to check for progress.
 Not every day, not in a week, but a month.